Citigroup Maintains Enviva Partners (EVA) Buy Recommendation

 The company's 3-Year dividend growth rate is 0.34%, demonstrating that it has increased its dividend over time.

-Riverstone Holdings holds 28,262K shares representing 38.07% ownership of the company.
-In it's prior filing, the firm reported owning 28,116K shares, representing an increase of 0.52%.
-The firm decreased its portfolio allocation in EVA by 9.65% over the last quarter.
+VEXMX - Vanguard Extended Market Index Fund Investor Shares holds 423K shares representing 0.57% ownership of the company.
+In it's prior filing, the firm reported owning 403K shares, representing an increase of 4.67%.
+The firm decreased its portfolio allocation in EVA by 10.84% over the last quarter.

-Inclusive Capital Partners holds 5,742K shares representing 7.73% ownership of the company.
-In it's prior filing, the firm reported owning 5,212K shares, representing an increase of 9.23%.
-The firm decreased its portfolio allocation in EVA by 99.91% over the last quarter.
+FSCFX - Strategic Advisers Small-Mid Cap Fund holds 133K shares representing 0.18% ownership of the company.
+In it's prior filing, the firm reported owning 282K shares, representing a decrease of 112.37%.
+The firm decreased its portfolio allocation in EVA by 54.08% over the last quarter.

-Capital International Investors holds 4,506K shares representing 6.07% ownership of the company.
-In it's prior filing, the firm reported owning 3,492K shares, representing an increase of 22.50%.
-The firm increased its portfolio allocation in EVA by 4.73% over the last quarter.
+BBVSX - Bridge Builder Small holds 35K shares representing 0.05% ownership of the company.
+In it's prior filing, the firm reported owning 23K shares, representing an increase of 35.13%.
+The firm increased its portfolio allocation in EVA by 30.02% over the last quarter.

-ABALX - AMERICAN BALANCED FUND holds 3,332K shares representing 4.49% ownership of the company.
-In it's prior filing, the firm reported owning 2,331K shares, representing an increase of 30.03%.
-The firm increased its portfolio allocation in EVA by 18.07% over the last quarter.
+DDDAX - 13D Activist Fund holds 140K shares representing 0.19% ownership of the company.
+No change in the last quarter.

-XME - SPDR Metals & Mining ETF holds 1,131K shares representing 1.52% ownership of the company.
-In it's prior filing, the firm reported owning 966K shares, representing an increase of 14.64%.
-The firm decreased its portfolio allocation in EVA by 16.44% over the last quarter.
+CI Private Wealth holds 14K shares representing 0.02% ownership of the company.

 What is the Fund Sentiment?